 III.
-APPROPRIATE USE OF CELLULAR PHONES AND ELECTRONIC DEVICES
+PERSONAL CELL PHONES AND ELECTRONIC DEVICES

 The District is committed to providing a safe, positive and productive learning environment for its students.
-The District recognizes that, depending on how they are used, cellular phones and other electronic devices can be either a valuable learning tool or a source of disruption in the learning environment.
-In order to maintain a secure and orderly learning environment, student use and possession of cellular phones and other electronic devices shall conform to the appropriate use standards of this policy.
+The District recognizes that personal cellular phones and electronic devices can be a source of disruption in thelearning environment.
+Although families may choose, at their own discretion and risk, to send a personal cellphone or similar electronic device to school with their student, the access to and use of the cell phone or electronicdevice is governed by this policy.